-47.2 AUTHORITY; EXPLANATION OF PROVISIONS
+5.2 AUTHORITY; EXPLANATION OF PROVISIONS

-The provisions of this ordinance pursuant to the Environment Article, Title 4, Subtitle 2, Annotated Code of Maryland, 2009-replacement volume, are adopted under the Code of Public Local Laws of Kent County and shall apply to all development or redevelopment occurring within the unincorporated area of Kent County.
-The application of this ordinance and the provisions expressed herein shall be the minimum stormwater management requirements and shall not be deemed a limitation or repeal of any other powers granted by state statute.
-The County shall be responsible for the coordination and enforcement of the provisions of this Ordinance.
-Any development that has not received final approval for erosion and sediment control and stormwater management plans by May 4, 2010 shall comply with the 2010 revised Ordinance, unless the development or redevelopment is granted an administrative waiver under SECTION 47.4.
+The provisions of this ordinance pursuant to the Environment Article, Title 4, Subtitle 2, Annotated Code of Maryland, 2009-replacement volume, are adopted under the Code of Public Local Laws of Kent County and will apply to all development or redevelopment occurring within the unincorporated area of Kent County.
+The application of this ordinance and the provisions expressed herein will be the minimum stormwater management requirements and will not be deemed a limitation or repeal of any other powers granted by state statute.
+The County will be responsible for the coordination and enforcement of the provisions of this Ordinance.
+Any development that has not received final approval for erosion and sediment control and stormwater management plans by May 4, 2010, will comply with the 2010 revised Ordinance, unless the development or redevelopment is granted an administrative waiver under this Section.

-47.3 INCORPORATION BY REFERENCE
+5.3 INCORPORATION BY REFERENCE

-- 1. The 2000 Maryland Stormwater Design Manual, Volumes I & II (Maryland Department of the Environment, April 2000 and as may be amended), shall be incorporated by reference and shall serve as the official guide for stormwater management principles, methods, and practices. - 2.
-The USDA Natural Resources Conservation Service Maryland Conservation Practice Standard Pond Code 378 (January 2000 and as may be amended) shall be incorporated by reference.
+- 1. The 2000 Maryland Stormwater Design Manual, Volumes I & II (Maryland Department of the Environment, April 2000 and as may be amended), will be incorporated by reference and will serve as the official guide for stormwater management principles, methods, and practices. - 2.
+The USDA Natural Resources Conservation Service Maryland Conservation Practice Standard Pond Code 378 (January 2000 and as may be amended) will be incorporated by reference.

-47.4 GRANDFATHERING
+5.4 GRANDFATHERING